1120 SW Fifth Avenue, Portland, OR 97204

 Public Involvement Overview

 The public will be asked to respond to the recommendations made by staff and the consultants.
-This process will include an advisory committee and two opportunities for the community to attend events at the raceway.
+This process will include a Project Advisory Committee (PAC) and two opportunities for the community to attend events at the raceway.
 The purpose of these events is to both educate the community on the operations and functions of the site and to provide information regarding the recommendations for the update of the CUMP.
 The community and the advisory committee will both be asked to provide feedback on those recommendations.

 The primary use for the PIR site is for a broad spectrum of race-related events.
 Major Event Entertainment is the City Code’s use category that most closely fits the primary use at PIR.
 The PIR Plan District, and the master plan, allows uses that would typically not be allowed in the Open Space zone.
 In addition to race events, other uses exist at PIR which are generally secondary or accessory to the race-related activities, e.g., offices for racetrack employees, concessions, racetrack-related motor vehicle repair and servicing, and parking.